Jason Goes to Hell: The Final Friday: Plot

-Jason arrives at the police station and kills all officers along his path to Jessica, whom he nearly possesses before Steven stops him again.
-In the resulting chaos, Duke escapes from his cell.
-Now believing Steven, Jessica accompanies him to the diner to retrieve Stephanie.
-When Jason arrives he is attacked by the shop's owners and a waitress, all of whom he kills.
-Jessica and Steven discover a note from Duke, telling them that he has Stephanie and demanding that Jessica meet him at the Voorhees house alone.
+Jason arrives and kills the officers while searching for Jessica, who he nearly possesses before Steven stops him again.
+Duke escapes from his cell in the resulting chaos.
+Now believing Steven, Jessica goes with him to the diner to get Stephanie.
+Jason arrives and is attacked by the owners and a waitress.
+Jessica and Steven discover that Duke has Stephanie, and he demands that Jessica meet him at the Voorhees house alone.

-Jessica abandons Steven so she can meet Duke and is given a mystical dagger that she can use to kill Jason permanently.
-A police officer enters the diner, only for Jason to transfer his heart into him.
-Duke falls through the floor of the Voorhees house, just as Sheriff Landis and Officer Randy arrive to confront Jessica.
-Landis is accidentally killed with the dagger, which Jessica then drops.
+Jessica abandons Steven, meets Duke, and is given a magic dagger which she can use to permanently kill Jason.
+An officer enters the diner and is possessed by Jason.
+Duke falls through the floor of the Voorhees house as Sheriff Landis and Officer Randy arrive to confront Jessica.
+Landis is accidentally killed with the dagger that Jessica drops.
 Jason, possessing Randy, attempts to be reborn through Stephanie, but Steven arrives and kills him with a machete.
-Jason's heart, which has grown into a demonic infant, crawls out of Randy's neck.
-Steven and Jessica pull Duke out of the basement as the creature discovers Diana's body and slithers into her, allowing Jason to be reborn and burst up through the floor in his original body, fully clothed and masked.
+Jason's heart has become a demon which enters Diana, allowing Jason to be reborn in his original body as Steven and Jessica rescue Duke.

-While Steven and Jessica attempt to retrieve the dagger, Duke distracts Jason and is killed.
-Jason turns his attention to Jessica before Steven tackles him through a window.
-The two battle outside while Jessica retrieves the dagger and stabs Jason in the chest.
-As the souls Jason accumulated are released, demonic hands burst out of the ground and pull Jason into Hell.
-Steven and Jessica then reconcile and walk off into the sunrise with their baby.
-Later, a dog unearths Jason's mask while digging in the dirt.
-Freddy Krueger's laugh is heard as his gloved hand bursts out of the dirt, pulling Jason's mask into Hell.
+While Steven and Jessica attempt to find the dagger, Duke distracts Jason and is killed.
+Jason and Steven fight while Jessica retrieves the dagger and stabs Jason.
+As the souls Jason killed are released, demons drag Jason into hell.
+Jessica and Steven walk off with Stephanie into the sunrise.
+A glove with bladed fingers bursts from the ground, grabs Jason's mask, and drags it underground.